Automated border control system: Locations

-In Australia, SmartGate is available at nine international airports: Adelaide, Brisbane, Cairns, Canberra, Darwin, Gold Coast, Melbourne, Perth and Sydney.
+In Australia, SmartGates are available at the ten following international airports:

 History

 The first trials of SmartGate began in 2002 with Qantas aircrews.
 The trials were expanded in 2004 to include over 1,000 Qantas platinum frequent flyers, and in 2007 it was launched to the public at Brisbane Airport.

 Since October 2005, Australia has issued only biometric passports, called ePassports.
 As the validity of Australian passports do not exceed 10 years, all previous Australian passports have now expired and are now biometric.

 In May 2015, the Australian Government announced that SmartGate will be launched at air and sea ports, using solely biometrics to identify and process arriving passengers, with a goal of processing 90% of air travellers automatically by 2020.
 The introduction of biometric arrivals, under the Seamless Traveller initiative, is expected to cost approximately AUD93.7m over 5 years and be completed by March 2019.

+A phased rollout of new SmartGates for international arrivals commenced in late 2022 and was completed in 2024.
+Since June 2025, all travellers aged over 7 years, regardless of nationality, are eligible to use the automated SmartGates when entering Australia.